KaroliShp/Quantumformatics/README.md

 ### Design

-`Matrix` class represents an arbitrary matrix in a d-dimensional Hilbert space. `Ket` and `Bra` classes are derived from `Matrix` class and represent column and row vectors respectively. `Matrix` implementation uses `numpy` package under the hood (composition) to hold the values and perform calculations.
-The main motivation behind having distinct `Ket` and `Bra` classes is the fact that `numpy` does not support column vectors natively (all vectors are treated as `(n,)` shape `np.ndarray`), which makes it harder to write BraKet notation using it.
+`Matrix` class represents an arbitrary matrix in a d-dimensional Hilbert space. `Ket` and `Bra` classes are derived from `Matrix` class and represent column and row vectors respectively.

+`Matrix` implementation uses NumPy package under the hood to hold the values and perform calculations, acting sort of like a wrapper around NumPy functions.
+The current reason behind composition instead of direct inheritence from `np.ndarray` is that not all funcitonality is required and/or applicable to the use case, but this may change in the future.
+The main motivation behind having distinct `Ket` and `Bra` classes is the fact that NumPy does not support column vectors natively (all vectors are treated as `(n,)` shape `np.ndarray`), which makes it harder to write matrices in bra-ket notation.

 ### Usage